Professional certificate: palliative care

 Practice experience delivering pharmacy education with a College of Pharmacy faculty member.
 Requirements: P4 standing.

-Practice experience in pharmacy practice outside the United States.
+Practice experiences in pharmacy practice outside the United States with a focus on research, health care policy, and/or pharmacy education.
 Requirements: P4 standing.

 PHAR:9435 Administrative Bye Rotation6 s.h.